alexlask/Creating-a-Temperature-and-Humidity-measuring-device/README.md

 ### Uploading the code

 You will be able to upload the code with the help of the USB cable.
 Make sure that it is connected properly between the controller and your computer.
-When you want to upload the code from VSCode to the Raspberry Pi Pico you need to press the following button in the pymakr extension.
+When you want to upload the code which is in your project in VSCode to the Raspberry Pi Pico you need to press the following button in the pymakr extension.

 ![image](https://github.com/Lorsted/Creating-a-Temperature-and-Humidity-measuring-device/assets/117736750/830757c5-6f8b-4bad-9a3e-6b456b79c7ce)